Timtam/toni-barth.online/toni-barth.online/pages/welcome.md

 ## The person

-You can find all information directly related to me on this website, including my carreer and my education.
+You can find all information directly related to me on this website, including my career and my education.

 ## {{% doc %}}Music <music>{{% /doc %}}